-Did you know that most entrepreneurs and small business owners manage their own finances?
+Most entrepreneurs and small business owners manage their own finances.

-Owning and managing a business can get complicated at times.
+Owning and managing a business is complicated at times.
 Managing your business will require you to have a good understanding of administration and finance.

 While managing your finances can be complex, there are a few basic formulas you should know.
 One of the most important to keep in mind is the gross profit margin.

 Interested in learning more about the gross profit margin formula?
 You’re in the right place.
 Here’s a simple guide on gross profit margin and how to calculate it.

 Gross profit is a simple financial metric that shows you how much profit you have made.
 In simple terms, your gross profit is the money that is left after you have paid your dependent costs.
 These dependent costs are not your business's total costs but the variable costs related to the sale.